flamsanct/flamsanct.github.io/org/README.md

 ## The Contributor Loop
 A major potential advantage of a decentralized autonomous world project is that it is able to harness and integrate the collective passion and creativity of its participants in real time.
-The users make the world.
 Think of how much untapped creative and productive energy is wasted by the millions of fans of traditional franchises who are given neither permission nor outlets to co-create along with the proprietary company.
 Fan-art of corporate owned IP is more likely to be met with legal action than reward (let alone integration).
-The ability to utilize this energy of the commons could be the secret weapon of decentralized creative ventures like the one we're building.
+The ability to meaningfully utilize this collective creativity could be the secret weapon of decentralized projects like the one we're building.

 The challenge is in how best to facilitate and incentivize high quality community contributions.